 I tried out several different cleansing balms over the past several months in order to find my favorite.
 Below I rate them from my favorite to my least favorite.
 I rated them based on effectiveness, scent, rinsibility, and price.
 All of these cleansing balms have ratings online of at least 4 out of 5 stars.

-I’ll start by saying that this cleansing balm and my second ranked were VERY close, almost interchangeable in terms of effectiveness.
-This Clinique Cleansing Balm won me over for the number one spot because it doesn’t have a scent, which some people may be sensitive to with the other balms.
-But overall, this cleansing balm was so effective at dissolving all my makeup, rinsing clean, and leaving my skin soft.
+I’ll start by saying that this cleansing balm and my third ranked were VERY close, almost interchangeable in terms of effectiveness and texture.
+This Clinique Cleansing Balm won me over for the number two spot because it doesn’t have a scent, which some people may be sensitive to with the other balms.
+But overall, this cleansing balm was very effective at dissolving all my makeup, rinsing clean, and leaving my skin soft.
 Also, it is reasonable priced.
-I will definitely continue using this one.

-As I stated, this balm was a very, very close second to the Clinique balm.
+As I stated, this balm was a very similar to the Clinique balm.
 I like that this brand, Farmacy, is a clean beauty brand, and am looking forward to trying more of their products.
 This balm was just as effective at dissolving makeup as the Clinique balm, but smells like key lime pie.
 It smells really good!
 They also carry a cherry scented version here.

 This cleansing balm is probably the most luxurious.
 It smells like the spa!
-It’s also the only cleansing balm on this list that is more of a creamy balm as opposed to a solid balm.
+This is more of a creamy balm as opposed to a solid balm.
 This one is effective at loosening makeup and feels nice on the skin.
 It is pricier though at $64, so it wouldn’t be my first choice when restocking a cleansing balm.
 But it is a nice splurge item and comes with a washcloth.

 This cleansing balm is pretty good and is priced well, but I’m not crazy about the scent.
 It reminds me of glue!
-The Clinique balm and the Farmacy balm are more effective and smell better.
+The other balms above are more effective and smell better.
 This balm does come with a Bamboo Booster Exfoliant, which I really like- it’s a loose exfoliant so you can add it to the balm or to any cleanser.
 I probably would not purchase this again.

 This cleansing balm came highly recommended and has a 4.9 out of 5 star rating on the CR website, but it ended up being my least favorite!
 I used it over and over but always ended up with the same conclusion.
 It just did not remove my makeup that well and the scent is overpowering.
 While it loosened some of my eye makeup, I would still have remnants of black makeup around my eyes, even AFTER my second cleansing step.
 It’s a no-go for me!
 Also, it’s the most expensive at $65.